BSFishy/Plye/index.md

 ---
 layout: default
 ---
-# Provalang
+# Plye
-Provalang is an extremely extensible general purpose programming language.
-Provalang's main purpose is to provide any developer with an easy to use and understand language for any application.
+Plye is an extremely extensible general purpose programming language.
+Plye's main purpose is to provide any developer with an easy to use and understand language for any application.
-This means that Provalang needs to be easily implemented in any situation to provide support for using it as soon as possible.
+This means that Plye needs to be easily implemented in any situation to provide support for using it as soon as possible.
 That also involves an insanely simple foreign function interface coupled with multiple language cross-compilation.

 ## This page
-Welcome to the official website for Provalang.
-Here, you can, or should be able to find all the information you need about provalang.
+Welcome to the official website for Plye.
+Here, you can, or should be able to find all the information you need about Plye.

 ### Links
 Here are some links to some pages you might want to check out:
  * [Github repository][repo]
- * [Some general information about Provalang][info]
+ * [Some general information about Plye][info]
- * [Some information about the backend of Provalang][develop]
+ * [Some information about the backend of Plye][develop]

 ## Contact
 This is a personal project of mine, and if you want to contact me about anything, such as questions, requesting more documentation or information, or anything else you might think of,